NathanNam/caltrain-commuter-app-no-instrumentation/README.md

    - Checks maximum delay across all stops in the trip (captures delays that accumulate during the journey)
    - Matches delay information as reported by 511.org's official feed

-#### Layer 2: Caltrain.com Alert Scraping (NEW!)
+#### Priority 2: Caltrain.com Alert Scraping - SECONDARY SOURCE
 4. **Automated Web Scraping**: Uses Puppeteer to scrape https://www.caltrain.com/alerts in real-time
    - Parses official Caltrain PADS alerts (Passenger Alert and Display System)
-   - Extracts train-specific delay information from alert text
-   - Handles patterns like "Please Expect Up To 40-45 Minute Delay for Train 165"
+   - Extracts **train-specific delays** from patterns like "Please Expect Up To 40-45 Minute Delay for Train 165"
+   - Detects **system-wide delays** like "Expect 30-60 Minute Delay For All Trains Near San Jose Diridon"
+   - Handles directional delays (northbound, southbound, or both directions)
 5. **Smart Priority System**:
+   - **GTFS-RT is always checked first** (most accurate, trip-specific)
-   - **Caltrain alerts override GTFS-RT** when GTFS-RT shows 0 delay but alerts indicate a delay
+   - **Caltrain alerts fill gaps** when GTFS-RT shows 0 delay but alerts indicate a delay
+   - **System-wide delays** apply to all trains in the affected direction
    - This solves cases where 511.org data is incomplete or stale

-   - GTFS-RT still used for non-zero delays (both sources complement each other)
+#### Priority 3: SimplifyTransit Alert Scraping - TERTIARY SOURCE
+6. **Final Backup System**: Uses Puppeteer to scrape https://app.simplifytransit.com/alerts/caltrain
+   - Provides **system-wide delay information** as a last-resort backup
+   - Extracts delay patterns like "Please Continue to Expect Up to 30-60 Delay for All Trains"
+   - Only used when both GTFS-RT and Caltrain.com alerts show no delays
+   - Ensures delay information is always available even when primary sources fail

+#### Advanced Features
-6. **Delay-Aware Filtering**:
+7. **Delay-Aware Filtering**:
-   - Trains filter based on **actual departure time** (scheduled + delay), not just scheduled time
+   - Trains filter based on **actual arrival time** (scheduled + delay), not just scheduled time
+   - Shows **en-route trains**: Trains that have departed but haven't arrived yet (currently traveling)
    - Delayed trains appear in schedules even if their scheduled departure has passed
    - Handles delays of any duration (including delays longer than 1 hour)

 #### Display & Features
-7. **Schedule Awareness**: Automatically handles different schedules:
+8. **Schedule Awareness**: Automatically handles different schedules:
    - **Weekday schedule**: More frequent trains during peak hours (6-9am, 4-7pm)
    - **Weekend schedule**: Reduced service on Saturdays and Sundays
    - **Holiday schedule**: Special service on major US holidays (New Year's, Memorial Day, Independence Day, Labor Day, Thanksgiving, Christmas)
    - Real-time API automatically provides correct schedule based on current date
-8. **Delay Detection**:
+9. **Delay Detection**:
    - Compares scheduled vs. actual times at each stop
    - **Delay threshold**: Shows trains as "delayed" when 1 minute or more late
    - Uses the maximum delay across all stops to capture delays accumulated during the journey
-9. **Visual Indicators**:
+10. **Visual Indicators**:
    - 🟢 Green badge = On time (0 minutes delay)
    - 🟠 Orange badge = Delayed (1+ minutes - shows exact delay)
    - 🔴 Red badge = Cancelled
-10. **Service Alerts**: Displays system-wide disruptions and maintenance notices
+11. **Service Alerts**: Displays system-wide disruptions and maintenance notices

+#### Why Triple-Redundant?

+**Problem**: GTFS-Realtime can sometimes be delayed in reporting or may not have complete delay information for all trains.

+**Solution**: The app uses three independent sources with smart priority:
+- **GTFS-RT (PRIMARY)**: Most accurate when available, updates every 30 seconds
+- **Caltrain.com (SECONDARY)**: Official Caltrain alerts, provides both train-specific and system-wide delay info
+- **SimplifyTransit (TERTIARY)**: Community-sourced system-wide delays as final backup

+**Result**: Maximum reliability - the app always shows the most accurate delay information available, even if one or two sources fail.

 ### Weather Data